Yak Docs

 Reporting Security Issues

-If you discover a security vulnerability in the Yak SDK, please report it responsibly:
+If you discover a security vulnerability, please report it responsibly:

 1. Do not create a public GitHub issue